ln-dev7/sharuco/README.md

 1. Fork the repository.
 2. Create a branch for your contribution with `git checkout -b my_new_feature`.
 3. Make your changes.
-4. Submit a pull request.
+4. Submit a pull request on develop branch.
+[Link of Develop Branch](https://sharuco.vercel.app/)

 ## License